 Most visitors to Maldives will land in Malé, a bustling capital city packed with people and traditional called the “King’s Island” as it was populated by the ancient royal dynasties for its central location.
-Often bypassed as visitors head straight to the beaches, make sure to make a stop in Malé for its 17th Century Friday Mosque, Malé Market, National Museum and Islamic Center!
-Explore the hustle of the busy streets, soak in the unique culture of the place and enjoy the local food while you’re at it!
+Often bypassed as visitors head straight to the beaches, we recommend that you first make a stop in Malé.
+Take some time to visit its 17th Century Friday Mosque, Malé Market, National Museum and Islamic Center.
+Explore the hustle of the busy streets, soak in the unique culture of the place, go shopping and enjoy the local food while you’re at it!

 Maafushi is one of the most popular islands in Maldives, famed for its water sports offerings and scuba diving.
 While it was heavily damaged in the 2004 Tsunami, the local community has been working hard to rebuild the island which is now completely transformed.
 Here, you can also sign up for shark diving and visit the Bikini beach, where you will find charming little coffee shops and delicious food.
 There are also many souvenir shops available here if you are looking to shop!

 A reclaimed island located in the North Malé atoll, Hulhumale is close to the capital city and is where the airport is located.
-It is one of the best places to visit in Maldives as you can explore the beaches on its eastern front, visit the glass-topped mosque and take a stroll in the promenade walkways.
-Even though Hulhumale is architecturally planned, it maintains the green façade of the nature and captures the beauty of Maldives perfectly.
+It is one of the best places to visit in Maldives – explore the beaches on its eastern front, visit the glass-topped mosque and take a stroll in the promenade walkways.
+Even though Hulhumale is architecturally planned, it maintains the green façade of nature and captures the beauty of Maldives perfectly.

 Located north of the Malé atoll, you will find Banana reef, named for its shape when seen from above.
 This is one of the most popular diving sites in Maldives, if not the world.
 It is home to beautiful reefs and multi-coloured corals, an exuberant marine life and is scattered with cliffs and caves.

-This is the best place to visit in Maldives for those seeking exciting adventures as there are plenty of underwater activities offered.
+This is the best diving spot in Maldives for those seeking exciting adventures as there are plenty of underwater activities offered.
 Banana Reef is also known to be a reef sharks and barracudas spot so you do not want to miss this diving spot out!
 Fret not if you do not have a diving license, as the corals and reefs here are also one of the best snorkeling sites in Maldives.
+Alternatively, learn diving at Club Med Kani and get your diving license while on holiday!

-If you are looking for an all-in-one destination, the island of Kanifolhu is the place to be.
-It is a secluded island located north of the Malé atoll, home to the exclusive Club Med Maldives resort.
+If you are looking for an all-in-one destination, the island of Kanifinolhu is the place to be.
+It is a secluded island located north of the Malé atoll, home to Club Med Maldives resort.
 Sandy white beaches, great food, snorkeling trips and night entertainment can be conveniently found here.

 This is the perfect spot for those looking for a mixture of relaxation and adventure given the abundance of activities available.
-There is a variety of water sports, land sports, excursions and unforgettable experiences offered to visitors, along with luxurious top-class facilities and service.
-If you have children, make sure you make the best out of the activities available such as flying trapeze and catamaran sailing!
+There is a variety of water sports, land sports, excursions and unforgettable experiences offered to visitors, along with a lively atmosphere all day.
+For those looking to visit Maldives with children, this resort is the ideal vacation destination with activities such as the one and only flying trapeze in Maldives and catamaran sailing!